grant-king/ML_progress/log.md

 **Today's Progress:** Finished UCSD Algorithmic Toolbox week 2.

 **Thoughts:** The last module of the UCSD course focused on a review of Big O and a thurough overview of the rest of the course.
 I feel like the content will be very well matched to my experience with algorithms so far.

+September 6, 2019

+**Today's Progress:** Continued Agile IV week 1.
+Continued MCM project.

+**Thoughts:** I'm still not to where I need to be to finish Agile IV week 1 this week.
+I think it will turn into a three week week, somehow.

+I am back to working on the MCM tic tac toe project.
+I'm amazed at how long it took to get reacquainted with all of the interworkings.
+It is easier to return to something like this than it once was, but there's still a lot of room for improvment.
+It really helped having some handwritten notes to look back at, but I should have had some better documented code.
+I think then I can glance at everything as a whole rather than having to investigate and remember a lot about how things mesh.

 <!---

 Day x: September x, 2019